bwsw/thrift-finagle-poc/README.md

 `sbt "project scroogeClient" "run <T> <Rmin> <Rmax> <N> <M>"`

 Where T is timeout in mills, Rmin/Rmax is min/max latency in mills between retries (increases exponentially by a factor of two).
-N is number of total requests to send to server and M is number of responses to wait for ignoring the rests.
-M <= N
+M is number of responses to wait for ignoring the rests; M <= N where N is the number of instantiated servers which are taken from configuration file.